 I leave the wreck behind for a moment and walk toward the street.
 The summer sun beats down on my bare head.
 Sweat from my forehead runs into my eyes.
-I blink.
-It’s night and snow is falling, a wet, heavy snow.
+I blink them away.
+My mind continues to drag out the old memories against my will and shows me that night long ago during an ice storm.
 The wipers on the bus go swish, swish, swish.

-The bus comes to rest just outside the tree line of the woods, sitting upright.
+The bus comes to rest just outside the treeline of the woods, sitting upright.
 Some of the little ones are crying, but not nearly enough of them.
-All the windows are gone, and a cold wind blows through the dark interior.
-The smell of diesel permeates the air.
+Shattered glass covers everyone and everything like glitter mocking the horror of the scene.
+A cold wind blows through carrying with it the smell of diesel.